 We were incorporated on January 17, 2007 as All Market Inc., a Delaware corporation, and become a public benefit corporation in Delaware in April 2021.
-Our principal executive offices are located at 250 Park Avenue South, Floor 7, New York, New York 10003, and our telephone number is (212) 206-0763.
-Our website address is www.allmarketinc.com.
+On September 9, 2021, we changed our name to The Vita Coco Company, Inc. Our principal executive offices are located at 250 Park Avenue South, Floor 7, New York, New York 10003, and our telephone number is (212) 206-0763.
+Our website address is www.thevitacococompany.com.
 Information contained on, or that can be accessed through, our website does not constitute part of this prospectus, and the inclusion of our website address in this prospectus is an inactive textual reference only.
 Investors should not rely on any such information in deciding whether to purchase our common stock.